This page is also available as a tri-fold brochure (PDF) for printing and distribution.

 If you had an NDE, you are not alone and have not lost your mind.

-The Military and the NDE
+The Military and NDEs

-Commanders have great authority in the military and if you go to your commander and say, I need to talk to you privately about this experience I had, that could be the end of your career.
-It's a culture in which consequences can happen quickly, and because of a lack of knowledge about NDEs, it may end a soldier’s career.
-One soldier told me that the minute he told his nurse about his experience, he was sedated for three days and then sent to see a psychiatrist immediately.
+One soldier told me that the minute he told his nurse about his experience, he was sedated for three days and then sent to see a psychiatrist.
 They thought he was crazy.
-In fact, people with NDEs are not mentally ill, but may benefit from supportive counseling to help them integrate the experience.
-Currently, providers are not prepared to offer such counseling.
+In fact, people with NDEs are not mentally ill, but they may benefit from supportive counseling to help them integrate the experience.
+Currently, many providers are not prepared to offer such counseling.

-All I really want to do is put my arm around these young soldiers, and say we're going to work it out.
-And I have to tell them that it may not work out for them in the military, so they may need to find another place that will value their change in attitude.
+"All I really want to do is put my arm around these young soldiers and say, 'We're going to work it out.'
+And I have to tell them that it may not work out for them in the military, so they may need to find another place that will value their change in attitude."

-In 2007, the American Psychological Association released the report of a special task force chaired by an active military psychologist and comprised of psychologists working for the military or Veterans Administration.
+In 2007, the American Psychological Association released the report of a special task force chaired by an active military psychologist and comprised of psychologists working for the military or for the Veterans Administration.
 Associated Press science writer, Seth Borenstein, in writing about the report, noted that although more than three out of 10 soldiers met the criteria for a "mental disorder," far fewer than half of those in need sought help.

 NDEs are occurring in these circumstances and have been demonstrated by former ABC news anchor Bob Woodruff, who was nearly killed in Iraq when a roadside bomb exploded near the tank he was riding.
 As reported by the Associated Press, Woodruff, while answering questions publicly for the first time since his release, told reporters, "When it actually exploded, I don’t remember that.
 But I do remember immediately at that moment that I saw my body floating below me and a kind of whiteness."

-IANDS understands veterans have unique Near-Death Experiences
+IANDS understands veterans have unique near-death experiences

 IANDS provides